isene/hp-41_solve/README.md

 # Advanced SOLVE for the HP-41 calculator
 The HP-41 now has a SOLVE function similar to that of the HP-42S.
 This is an adaptation of the [SOLVE Function](https://www.hpmuseum.org/software/41solvr.htm) by Stefan Vorkoetter featuring a full Alpha menu and more.
+The programs included requires an HP-41CX (or HP-41CL or the DM-41X).

 ## SOLVE
 Upon `XEQ "SOLVE"`, you will be asked to enter the function that you want to solve for a variable.
 The function must be written into a separate program in the format "f(x) = 0".
 For instance, to solve the function of [Little's Law](https://github.com/isene/hp-41_LittlesLaw), the function "T=I*R" must be written as "I*R-T" in this way: